-The area subject of the Exploration Licences has been extensively explored and studied by the Wafi-Golpu Joint Venture and its predecessors (EL 440 was granted on 11 March 1980 and EL 1105 was granted on 26 January 1995).
-The Wafi-Golpu Joint Venture and its predecessors, holders of the Exploration Licences have undertaken extensive investigations and studies to determine the feasibility of developing, mining and processing mineral deposits within the area the subject of the Exploration Licences.
+The Project region has been extensively explored and studied by the Wafi-Golpu Joint Venture and its predecessors.
+EL440 was granted on 11 March 1980 and EL1105 was granted on 26 January 1995 and, since its formation in 2008, the Wafi-Golpu Joint Venture has undertaken extensive investigations and studies of the area the subject of the Exploration Licences to determine the feasibility of developing, mining and processing mineral deposits within the area.

 The WGJV’s current focus is on the massive Golpu porphyry, the most advanced and economically significant of these deposits.
-The Pre-Feasibility and Feasibility studies completed in 2016 support the viability of construction and operation of a long life underground copper-gold mine.
-In 2016 and 2017 the Project remained the subject of further data collection and technical assessment with a Feasibility Study Update due to be completed in CY2018.
+Pre-Feasibility and Feasibility studies were completed in 2016 and supported the viability of construction and operation of a long life underground copper-gold mine.
+In 2016 and 2017 further data collection and technical assessment was undertaken, with a Feasibility Study Update completed in December 2017 and submitted to the Mineral Resources Authority in March 2018.

 The proposed mining method is block caving, a technique using the controlled collapse of a near-vertical orebody as a means of breaking and extracting the ore.
 Block caving uses two or three levels (undercut, production/extraction and services/ore handling) as follows: